Having a system that divides your money between what's spendable and what goes towards savings or debt can do wonders to your finances.

 You can then use KOHO to bring this plan into action!

-Example: Use Payroll Direct to put your paycheque onto KOHO
+Example: Use Direct Deposit to put your paycheque onto KOHO

 - Use KOHO to pay bills and non-negotiable expenses from Step 1 (here's how)